abbas0707/Customer-Rest-CRUD-Client/README.md

 1)- Download the source code

-2)- cd to home folder  Customer-Rest-CRUD-Client
+2)- Open command line and cd to home folder  Customer-Rest-CRUD-Client

-3)- Run command
+3)- Run command "mvn install"

+4) After successull results from mvn install , run the below command on CLI to run and deploy the application on build tomcate

    mvn spring-boot:run

-4)- It can be seen from log, client is consuming the SERVICE after 5 mins of delay.
+4)- The application is using spring boot scheduled task API, It can be seen from log, client is consuming the SERVICE after 5 mins of delay.

 5)- All the responses are saved in file under data folder in JSON format.